Vinayak-Mittal/Farmy_website/README.md

 # Farmy_website
-A basic frontend website for farmers which me and my team make in Smart City Hackathon.
+A basic frontend website for farmers which me and my team created in Smart City Hackathon.